-- Celery was consideredf to be a medicinal herb in the middle ages.
-(Anderson)
+- Celery was first used for medicinal purposes in the middle ages

-- During Victorian Tiems, it was considered to be a balm for nerves.
+- During Victorian Times, it was considered to be a balm for nerves.

-- Celery is not easy to grow.
-It is expensive.
-It requires intensive inputs.
-It requires a lot of hand labor.
-And it requires a very narrow set of soil/weather conditions found on the Central Coast of California and in only a few other places around the globe.
+- Celery is difficult and expensive to grow.
+It requires intensive inputs, a lot of hand labor, and a very narrow set of soil/weather conditions found on the Central Coast of California and in only a few other places around the globe (Anderson)

 - American Japanese farmers in the Salinas Valley were largely responsible for celery as we know it today.